PeteUgwu/Meal-Basket/README.md

 - **What is front-end, HTML, CSS and JavaScript**
   - The front end refers to the parts of the application that users (also known as "clients") interact with directly
   - As a front-end dev, you'll implement these tasks primarily using HTML to define the structure of web pages, CSS to add styling, and JavaScript to add interactivity.

-- **What is back-end and Full stack**
-  - The back end refers to the parts of the application that run behind the scenes and aren't presented directly to the user/client.
-  - The back end typically includes a web server which handles HTTP connections received from the front-end client (usually a web browser)
-  - Full stack simply includes both the front end AND back end!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>